Rio Mesa, Agoura open 2023 high school football season with road victories

 “We played well.
 The kids responded.
 It’s a nice start for us.”

 New starting quarterback Harrison Novak completed 18 of 23 attempts for 267 yards and one touchdown while rushing for 23 yards and one score.
-Mikes Hull had 12 receptions for 22 yards and one score and notched seven tackles and an interception on defense.
+Miles Hull had 12 receptions for 222 yards and one score and notched seven tackles and an interception on defense.

 Cody Meehan returned an interception 72 yards for a touchdown and Jake Mercer rushed for 117 yards on 16 carries.